OwnZones/mpegts/README.md

 **This fork is WIP.. meaning you can't trust API's or examples untill this line of text is gone**

-A simple C++ implementation of a MPEG-TS Muxer and Demuxer
+A simple C++ implementation of a MPEG-TS Muxer and Demuxer.

+The multiplexer and demultiplexer is **FAR** from supporting ITU-T H.222.
+Only the basics are supported meaning a video stream and a audio stream without using any 'trick mode' flags or extensions.
+Enough for multiplexing some elementary streams to watch using FFPLAY for example.
+This code should not be used to do anything advanced as it's not suited for that.

 This is a fork of the project as noted above.
-This fork adds support for adding the multiplexer / demultiplexer as a library into your projects among other features as can be seen in the examples.
+This fork adds support for using the multiplexer / demultiplexer as a library into your projects among other features as can be seen in the examples and unit tests.

 The upstream master also contains a lot of serious bugs fixed in this fork.
 There might still be bugs in the code please let me know if you find any.